apache/openwhisk-runtime-python/gradle/README.md

 ### Test

 To run tests one uses the `test` task.
 OpenWhisk consolidates tests into a single `tests` project.
-Hence the command to run all tests is `gradle :tests:test`.
+Hence, the command to run all tests is `gradle :tests:test`.

 It is possible to run specific tests using [Gradle testfilters](https://docs.gradle.org/current/userguide/java_plugin.html#test_filtering).
 For example `gradle :tests:test --tests "your.package.name.TestClass.evenMethodName"`.
 Wildcard `*` may be used anywhere.

 ## Build your own `build.gradle`
 In Gradle, most of the tasks we use are default tasks provided by plugins in Gradle.
 The [`scala` Plugin](https://docs.gradle.org/current/userguide/scala_plugin.html) for example includes tasks, that are needed to build Scala projects.
 Moreover, Gradle is aware of *Applications*.
 The [`application` Plugin](https://docs.gradle.org/current/userguide/application_plugin.html) provides tasks that are required to distribute a self-contained application.
 When `application` and `scala` are used in conjunction, they hook into each other and provide the tasks needed to distribute a Scala application. `distTar` for example compiles the Scala code, creates a jar containing the compiled classes and resources and creates a Tarball including that jar and all of its dependencies (defined in the dependencies section of `build.gradle`).
 It also creates a start-script which correctly sets the classpath for all those dependencies and starts the app.

 In OpenWhisk, we want to distribute our application via Docker images.
-Hence we wrote a "plugin" that creates the task `distDocker`.
+Hence, we wrote a "plugin" that creates the task `distDocker`.
 That task will build an image from the `Dockerfile` that is located next to the `build.gradle` it is called from, for example Controller's `Dockerfile` and `build.gradle` are both located at `core/controller`.

 If you want to create a new `build.gradle` for your component, simply put the `Dockerfile` right next to it and include `docker.gradle` by using